University of Melbourne: Student unions and associations

-Melbourne University Sport
+Sports and athletics

 Sport at The University of Melbourne is overseen by Melbourne University Sport (MU Sport), which is a department of the university.
-The department provides the management of all sports, fitness and recreation facilities, programmes and activities of the university.
+The department provides the management of all sports, fitness and recreation facilities, programs and activities of the university.
 MU Sport also manages the university's designated entry scheme for elite athletes.
 Membership to the Melbourne University Sport Fitness Centre is open to University of Melbourne students, staff, alumni, and the greater community at large for those above the age of 17.

 Melbourne University Sport offers access to a range of sporting clubs: aikido, athletics, badminton, baseball, basketball, cheerleading, cricket, cycling, dancesport, dragon boat, fencing, men's football, women's football, futsal, gridiron, hockey, inline, karate, kendo, lacrosse, mountaineering, netball, quidditch, rowing, rugby union, skiing, snowboarding, soccer, softball, squash, surf riding, swimming, table tennis, taekwondo-rhee, taekwondo-wtf, tai chi and wushu, tennis, touch football, underwater (SCUBA), ultimate frisbee, volleyball, water polo, waterski and wakeboard, and weightlifting and powerlifting.

 The Melbourne University Football Club was established in 1859 and is the world's second oldest Australian rules football club and the second oldest football club in Australia.
 It achieved prominence by being admitted to what is now the Australian Football League competition in 1908, and in 1914 becoming the first in the league's history to depart the competition, due to the club's strict stance on amateurism.
 The Melbourne University Lacrosse Club (MULC) was established in 1883 and is the oldest continually operational lacrosse club in the world.
 The Melbourne University Cycling Club (MUCyc) is associated with Cycling Australia and competes regularly at local and national races.
 In 2008 MUCyc won its seventh consecutive AUG championship (2002–2008).
 The Melbourne University Tennis Club was one of the original five clubs established for the students and staff of the university, with various tennis competitions and social tennis events held on campus as early as 1882.
 The Melbourne University Boat Club was established in 1859 and is cited as "the oldest rowing club in Australia", a team from the Boat Club set the fastest time record for a Men's eight during the 2015 Head of the Yarra rowing regatta.

+Melbourne University's men's basketball team made the Big V Championship Men's competition for the first time in 2023.
+In 2024, Melbourne University won the Big V Division Two women's title.
+Men's and women's teams also compete in the University Basketball League (UBL).
+The men's team won the 2023 UBL title.

 The facilities that The University of Melbourne offers include a gym, fitness programs, group fitness classes, cardio theatre, strength zone, group cycling studio, MindBody studio, Cardio Box studio, two multipurpose stadiums, indoor heated 25m lap pool, personal training studio, group fitness room, squash courts, and change rooms.